How to Paint a Brick Wall

 Do you have a brick wall you’d like to paint?
 Make it an accent wall with a bold color and a FLEXiO paint sprayer from Wagner.

-Do you have a brick wall you’d like to paint?
-Make it an accent wall with a bold color and a FLEXiO paint sprayer from Wagner.
+Do you have a brick wall you'd like to paint?
+Follow this easy DIY brick accent wall project for instructions on painting any brick wall.
 Painting an accent wall is a terrific way to add life to any room, making it a focal point and a conversation starter.
 To really make it pop, choose a dramatic paint color that’s different than the other walls in the room.
-We picked a Navy blue color that’s really going to stand out in this room.
-And because brick is so porous, it's going to take two coats of paint to cover the entire wall.
+We picked a Navy blue color that’s really going to stand out in this room, read our How to Choose an Accent Wall Color guide if you need more help selecting paint colors.
+Also because brick is so porous, it's going to take two coats of paint to cover the entire wall.
+Just note, even if primer is used as the first coat, we still suggest using 2 coats of your colored paint.

 Prep Your Area

-Start by masking and covering anything you don’t want painted, including your floor, windows, and furniture.
+Start by masking and covering anything you don’t want to accidentally spray paint on, including your floor, windows, and furniture.
 We recommend using a canvas drop cloth to protect the floor and lightweight plastic sheeting and masking tape to protect other walls and the ceiling from overspray.

-Test the sprayer on some scrap cardboard to get comfortable with the sprayer and make sure you have the settings (material and airflow) correct in order to receive the best finish.
+Test and practice paint spraying on some scrap cardboard to get comfortable with the spray gun and make sure you have the settings (material and airflow) correct in order to receive the best finish.

 Spray the First Coat Horizontal